onelikeandidie/onelikeandidie/README.md

 - 👋 Hi, I’m @onelikeandidie
 - 👀 I’m interested in game jams
-- 🌱 I’m currently learning c++, Korean and how to not live miserable for the rest of my life
+- 🌱 I’m currently learning Rust lang, Korean and how to not live miserable for the rest of my life
 - 💞️ I’m looking to collaborate on game jams
 - 📫 If you want to reach me, you can find me on twitter by the same handle